Reshaping Southern Philanthropy to Build a More Equitable Future

 The Passing Gear Philanthropy Institute guides participants through an intensive process to assess where they are, plan where they want to be and identify strategies, principles, and practices to get there.

-Through the Institute's coaching, peer learning, and resource materials, participants will experience the following components of the program:
+Through the Institute's coaching, peer learning, and resource materials, participants experience the following components of the program:

 - The Passing Gear Philanthropy Self-Assessment – Completed before the first convening, the self-assessment enables MDC to customize its approach for coaching based on your foundation’s specific needs and in collaboration with your leadership team.